Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/xdmac/xdmac_memory_transfer/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Direct Memory Access Controller(XDMAC) memory transfer application example (xdmac_memory_transfer)
+# XDMAC memory transfer

-This example application demonstrates how to use the XDMAC peripheral to do a memory to memory transfer and illustrates the usage of burst size to reduce the transfer time.
+This example shows how to use the XDMAC peripheral to do a memory to memory transfer and illustrates the usage of burst size to reduce the transfer time.

 ## Description